 The case for Kamatera is simple: this is a provider that offers cutting-edge cloud VPS solutions, and it does so while keeping prices low.
 Now, as you know, the cloud is a magical thing.
 It’s stable, it’s easy to scale, and it makes money vanish from your wallet (faster than usual).
 The mere mention of “the cloud” gives most hosts an excuse to up their prices – but Kamatera is different.

-That said, Kamatera is not the most beginner-friendly provider.
+Kamaterakeeps its infrastructure up to date without massively increasing the cost of hosting.
+It also lets you customize your server with up to 104 vCPU processors, 512 GB of RAM, and 16,000 GB of SSD storage.
+You’re not locked into predefined configurations, and you can pay by the hour, rather than monthly or yearly.That said, Kamatera is not the most beginner-friendly provider.
 It’s easy enough to use for experienced admins, but while it gives you dozens of server images to help you get started, you’ll need to use the command line to get your VPS working.
-If you know Linux, or are willing to learn, you’ll be fine.
+If you know Linux, are willing to learn, or pay extra for a Windows OS license, you’ll be fine.

 If not, you’ll have to buy the managed services add-on to make the most of this provider’s infrastructure.
 And that’ll cost you extra.